CatalanBioGenomeProject/data-submission/README.md

 **Update the sequencing status of the species when:**

-- the sequencing data of the species are not yet submitted to INSDC or are submitted but with an embargo (they are not public yet)
+- the sequencing data of the species are not yet submitted to INSDC or are submitted but not publicly released
 - a paper related to the sequenced species is published
 - the sequencing status of the species changes, for instance the DNA has been sequenced etc.

-The portal will retrieve all the data published to INSDC under the CBP umbrella, this means that it is not necessary to update Emilio if the data are already public, the process is automatized!
+The portal will retrieve all the data published to INSDC under the CBP umbrella, this means that it is not necessary to update Emilio if the data are already public, the process is automated!

 For more info about the sequencing status take a look at this [document](https://docs.google.com/document/d/1v07sLdzDiWF5Pge4hYUd67wQ-dXTWK7EMRTp0i0vlD8/edit#heading=h.r98o47b47e3u)